St. John's Church, Riga: History

+Architecture

+Architect of the interior and exterior of the church from 1586 to 1589 was Joris Jorissen Frese.
+Frese likely drew inspiration for the use of rustication and mosaic friezes on church façades from Hans Vredeman de Vries’s Architectura, published in Antwerp in 1577.
+This architectural treatise presented various compositions of classical orders, particularly the Tuscan order.
+Variations of the Tuscan order are evident in the façade compositions of both the Holy Trinity Church in Jelgava and St John’s Church in Riga.

 Current use

 The church is an active place of worship, with more than a thousand registered members, and public worship every Sunday morning and Wednesday evening.
 It is also a popular tourist venue, and is regularly open to visitors when guides are available.
 The church is also used as a concert venue, due to its large size and good acoustic properties.